marian222200/TetriSurvivalV2/README.md

 # TetriSurvival

-A Tetris-like game made using an Arduino board, a led matrix, an lcd and a joystick.
+A Tetris-like game made using an Arduino board, a led matrix, a lcd and a joystick.

 ## Game contents